replit/river/PROTOCOL.md

     - All further messages MAY omit `serviceName` and `procedureName` as they are implied by the first message and are constant throughout the lifetime of a stream.
 - It is the last message of a stream, in which case the `StreamClosedBit` MUST be set.
   - If this is sent with no payload, it is a control message the payload MUST Be a `ControlClose`.
-- It is a message requesting the other side to stop writing to the stream, in which case the `StreamCloseRequestBit` MUST be set.
-  - This is a control message and the payload MUST be a `ControlClose`.
 - It is a message aborting the stream, in which case the `StreamAbortBit` MUST be set.
   - This message MUST contain a `ProtocolError` payload.
 - It is an explicit heartbeat, so the `AckBit` MUST be the only bit set.